cryptomkt/cryptomkt-guzzle-php/README.md

-# CryptoMarket PHP SDK
+# CryptoMarket PHP Client

-Official SDK library for the [CryptoMarket Exchange SDK v1][1] to integrate Coinbase Exchange into your PHP project.
+Official Client library for the [CryptoMarket Exchange Client v1][1] to integrate CryptoMarket into your PHP project.

 ## Installation